-It’s hard to plan for medical emergencies, especially in West Kalimantan, Indonesia, where many villages are 2-12 hours away from surgical facilities over roads or impassable rivers.
+It is hard to plan for medical emergencies, especially in West Kalimantan, Indonesia, where many villages are 2-12 hours away from surgical facilities over roads or impassable rivers.
 So when emergencies happen, villagers must choose between healthcare and food, or turn to the dangerous work of illegal logging to pay their bills, denuding critical rainforests and habitat and provoking catastrophic flooding of their agricultural land.

 Help us build it.
-Contribute today.
+Contribute to the capital campaign today.

 Additionally, it will act as a “motherhouse” for Health In Harmony.
 A place to train doctors in our philosophy; using healthcare as an incentive, we are able to protect natural resources and change the face of global health through community input.
 The training center will allow physicians from across the globe to open clinics near other natural treasures and help create a healthy planet.